rmsk2/rustpwman/README.md

 ## Experimental WebDAV support

 If you build `rustpwman` with the optional `webdav` feature enabled you can access password data files on WebDAV shares without explicitly mounting the share first.
+This `rustpwman` feature has been successfully tested against a well known cloud storage provider using TLS.
 The credentials are read from the `.rustpwman` config file using the following entries:

 ```
 ....